isxaker/net_publish/README.md

 ```

 Perfect, now it works!
 As you can see, the ``CoreCompile`` target was not called; the compilation was skipped.
-We’ve just published the app without restoring Nuget packages and without building during publish.
-(Or to put it differently, we restored ``NuGet`` packages and then built the app only once during the build itself, not during the publish process)
+We’ve just published the app without restoring Nuget packages and without building during publish (Or to put it differently, we restored ``NuGet`` packages and then built the app only once during the build itself, not during the publish process).

 Let's run publish for Linux.
 ```sh